komaljamodkar/face-detection-using-Opencv/README.md

 # face-detection
-face detection using opencv in python
+Real time face detection using opencv library  in python